 CLASS ACTIVITY 11 description: ITEM_STRUCTURE Description of the activity, in the form of an archetyped structure.
-11 timing: DV_PARSABLE Timing of the activity, in the form of a parsable string, such as a GTS or iCal string.
-Invariants Description_valid: description /= Void Timing_valid: timing /= Void
+11 timing: DV_PARSABLE Timing of the activity, in the form of a parsable string, such as an HL7 GTS or ISO8601 string.
+11 action_archetype_id: String Perl-compliant regular expression pattern, enclosed in '//' delimiters, indicating the valid archetype identifiers of archetypes for Actions corresponding to this Activity specification.
+Defaults to "/./", meaning any archetype.
+Invariants Description_valid: description /= Void Timing_valid: timing /= Void Action_archteype_id_valid: action_archetype_id /= Void and action_archetype_ids.is_empty

-9.3.8 ACTION Class
+8.3.8 ACTION Class

 CLASS ACTION Purpose Used to record a clinical action that has been performed, which may have been ad hoc , or due to the execution of an Activity in an Instruction workflow.
 Every Action corresponds to a careflow step of some kind or another.
 Inherit CARE_ENTRY Attributes Signature Meaning 11 time: DV_DATE_TIME Point in time at which this action completed.
 11 description: ITEM_STRUCTURE Description of the activity to be performed, in the form of an archetyped structure.
 11 ism_transition: ISM_TRANSITION Details of transition in the Instruction state machine caused by this Action.
 01 instruction_details: INSTRUCTION_DETAILS Details to of the Instruction that caused this Action to be performed, if there was one.
-Invariants Time_valid: time /= Void Description_valid: description /= Void Ism_transition_valid: ism_transition /= Void
+Invariants Time_valid: time /= Void Description_valid: descriptio Ism_transition_valid: ism_tr

-9.3.9 INSTRUCTION_DETAILS Class
+8.3.9 INSTRUCTION_DETAILS Class

-CLASS INSTRUCTION_DETAILS

-Purpose Used to record details of the Instruction causing an Action.
+CLASS INSTRUCTION_DETAILS Purpose Used to record details of the Instruction causing an Action.

-Inherit LOCATABLE

-Attributes Signature Meaning

-11 instruction_id: OBJECT_VERSION_ID Id of causing Instruction.